maryana-reznychenko/debugging_task/README.md

 Line 17 —> Logical error. let temp = data.main.temp - 273.15; .main as condition from API was missing.
 Used console.log(data) and found it in returned object.
 Line 18 —> Logical error.
 Variable "temp" was missing with Math.round method.
 Used debugger to see that wrong branch gets called
 Line 28 - 34 —> Logical error.
-Operators were wrong wrote according to condition, and conditions that make temperature interval were missing.
+Operators have been wrong written according to condition, and conditions that make temperature intervals were missing.